florian-beetz/bachelor-thesis/thesis.md

 This sparse literature also contributes to the uncertainty a migration to Java 9 encompasses.
-While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java 9 exists [@Gee2017], to the best of the authors knowledge this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.
+While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java's new module system exists [@Gee2017], to the best of found knowledge this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.

-The goal of this thesis is to assess the difficulties that developers encounter when migrating applications from Java 8 to Java 9.
+This thesis aims at assessing the difficulties that software engineers encounter when migrating applications from Java 8 to Java 9, in order to try to fill this gap in the literature.
+According to a survey performed by JetBrains in 2018 with over 6000 participants, Java is the most popular primarily programming language, but only 18% of developers regularly use Java 9 [@JetBrains2018].
+Thus providing resources that ease this transition is a key point for increasing the adoption rate of Java 9.

-To achieve this, the migration was performed exemplarily on the open source bibliography manager JabRef.
+To achieve the set goals, the migration was performed exemplarily on the open source bibliography manager JabRef.
 JabRef was chosen, because it is a large, well maintained Java 8 application and it being open source makes it easy to find expertise regarding its architecture and source code.

 In [@sec:background], first the topic of software migration in general is examined, then the advantages of and the way Java implements modules are analyzed, and the software JabRef is presented.